Waitaha (South Island iwi): Rākaihautū's descendants

-A daughter of Rākaihautū, Te Uhi-tataraiakoa, stayed behind in Te Patunui-o-āio, and became the great grandmother of Toi.
+A daughter of Rākaihautū, Te Uhi-tataraiakoa, stayed behind in Te Patunui-o-āio, and became the great-grandmother of Toi.
 Eight generations after Toi there lived Waitaha-nui and after him Waitaha-araki, after whom there came Hāwea-i-te-raki, and finally seven generations later lived Hotumāmoe from Hastings, the founding ancestor of Ngāti Māmoe.
 In addition, Te Kāhea was a fifth generation descendant of Toi, and Rāhiri was also a 16th generation descendant.
 Tūhaitara from Hastings, a famed Ngāi Tahu ancestress, was said to have some Ngāti Māmoe ancestry.
 Her husband Marukore was a local with Te Kāhea ancestry.
-Waiwhero and Hekeia were Waitaha chiefs, with Te Anau being the latter's granddaughter and Aparim-a being his mother.
+Waiwhero and Hekeia were Waitaha chiefs, with Te Anau being the latter's granddaughter and Aparima being his mother.
 Otaraia was the name of another chief.

 Waitaha's pā included O whitianga te ra ("place of the shining sun"), close to the southern end of Lake Te Anau a site at the Taerutu Lagoon near Woodend, a site at the mouth of Mata-au, a site in the Oamaru area, and a site around Lake Wakatipu.

 At the time Ngāti Māmoe migrated to the South Island from Te Whanganui-a-Tara about the 16th century, all the South Island's ancient iwi including the original Waitaha, Te Kāhui Tipua, Te Kāhui Roko, Te Rapuwai, Ngāti Hawea, and Ngāti Wairangi were all collectively grouped together as Waitaha.
 This happened again to Kāti Māmoe when Ngāi Tahu conquered the South Island in the 17th and 18th centuries.

 Latter day claim

 In 1995, a book by controversial author Barry Brailsford, Song of Waitaha: The Histories of a Nation, claimed that the ancestors of a "Nation of Waitaha" were the first inhabitants of New Zealand, three groups of people of different races, two of light complexion and one of dark complexion, who had arrived in New Zealand from an unspecified location in the Pacific Ocean, 67 generations before the book appeared.
+They lived peacefully until the Māori arrived in New Zealand and destroyed their culture, except for a remnant of the Waitaha, who were the Moriori of the Chatham Islands.
+He claimed that knowledge of the history of the Waitaha was kept secret, until he had visions and the knowledge was revealed to him.

 Although a series of further books, web sites and events have addressed these claims, they have been widely disputed and dismissed by scholars.
 Historian Michael King noted: "There was not a skerrick of evidence – linguistic, artifactual, genetic; no datable carbon or pollen remains, nothing – that the story had any basis in fact.
 Which would make Waitaha the first people on earth to live in a country for several millennia and leave no trace of their occupation."